dcrapis/oceandao-wiki/Home.md

 Funds are dispersed within 24h of voting ending.

-Future OceanDAO funding rounds are monthly, with proposals due on the first of every month then a 3 day voting window thereafter.
+Future **OceanDAO funding rounds are monthly**, with proposals due on the first of every month then a 3 day voting window thereafter.

 See expanded information on [Future and Previous rounds](future-and-previous-rounds).